Aam panna recipe and Bengali Aam pora’r shorbot recipe

 adding raw granulated sugar & chilled water in blender with other ingredients

-• This mango panna is too thick, add more water, and again blend it well to get the desired consistency.
+• This mango panna is too thick; add more water, and again blend it well to get the desired consistency.
 You can even add some more sugar if the drink is still tangy in taste.

 after blending well thick aam ka panna or aam panna concentrate is ready

-Bengali aam pora’r shorbot recipe:
+How to make Bengali aam pora’r shorbot

 Tips